-There are software interventions which automate this time-consuming aspect of the process, allowing for a central repository of data which streamlines the process, makes it easy to reorder, eliminates the human error factor, and can even link to accurate real-time supply chain information.
+There are software interventions that automate this time-consuming aspect of the process, allowing for a central repository of data that streamlines the process, makes it easy to reorder, eliminates the human error factor, and can even link to accurate real-time supply chain information.

 Yet a procure-to-pay automated system links those all-important elements of invoicing and payment, further streamlining the process to its natural close.
 The benefits of procure-to-pay cycle automation can be summarized as follows:

-Firms who employ a successful e-procurement software solution manage a two-day purchase order cycle, in comparison to the seven-day cycle experienced by businesses who still utilize the old-fashioned way of doing things.
+Firms that employ a successful e-procurement software solution manage a two-day purchase order cycle, in comparison to the seven-day cycle experienced by businesses that still utilize the old-fashioned way of doing things.

-Increased efficiency of processes has the desirable consequences of saving money, and freeing up rescores (in this case, procurement staff capacity) to invest in other, more strategically-focused activities.
+Increased efficiency of processes has the desirable consequences of saving money and freeing up resources (in this case, procurement staff capacity) to invest in other, more strategically-focused activities.

 You shouldn’t solely consider the increased efficiency of staff.
 Suppliers too can react quicker to orders by responding to requests such as when discounts would be applicable to bulk orders, or the ability to reference previous contracts in the case of queries.
-The buyer/supplier relationship is therefore enhanced.
+The buyer and supplier relationship is therefore enhanced.